+Last year, mpox started spreading in areas where it’s not usually present, raising a lot of questions about how it spreads.
 There has been a lot of question about this lately, given that monkeypox has suddenly shown up in areas where it’s not usually present.
-While monkeypox is endemic (meaning, it’s constantly around at some level) in central and west Africa, it’s unusual for it to be seen in so many different areas at once.
+While monkeypox is endemic (meaning, it’s constantly around at some level) in central and west Africa, it’s unusual for it to be seen elsewhere.

-The CDC also said that monkeypox has been spread through fomites, which are objects, surfaces, or materials that can carry infectious particles.
-“Fomites are inanimate objects such as articles of clothing that could harbor a pathogen and can be a route of transmission for monkeypox,” infectious disease expert Amesh A. Adalja, M.D., a senior scholar at the Johns Hopkins Center for Health Security, says.
+Mpox can spread through fomites, which are objects, surfaces, or materials that can carry infectious particles.
+“Fomites are inanimate objects such as articles of clothing that could harbor a pathogen and can be a route of transmission for mpox,” infectious disease expert Amesh A. Adalja, M.D., a senior scholar at the Johns Hopkins Center for Health Security, says.
 Even bedsheets can be a fomite, Dr. Russo says.
-“Bedsheets could become contaminated with a combination of fluid or scabs from a person infected with monkeypox,” he says.
+“Bedsheets could become contaminated with a combination of fluid or scabs from a person infected with mpox,” he says.
 “Another person could come into contact with those sheets or bedding through micro-breaks in their skin and become infected.”